Hermann von Helmholtz’ Resonators, an apparatus created in the 1850s able to pick out specific frequencies from a complex sound

 Fast forward to 2019

 when a lot of music is entirely made in home or small project studios under less than ideal acoustic conditions, and mastering plays an essential creative role in a production that wants to stand out sonically.
 Interventions necessary in order to archive this goal can either be subtle or rather drastic.

 my objective is to make your mix sound detailed, deep, and transparent, while contemplating the dynamics and character that your music demands.
 Your production can be harmonically enriched to give it more life, contour and that special radiance.
 In a professional mastering environment the strengths and possible weaknesses of your mix become evident and can be adjusted or enhanced appropriately so your sound will unlock it’s full potential.

 You can read more about my background and general approach to sound and mastering here.Services

-Apart from stereo mastering for analog and digital formats I’m offering stem mixing, 16 track analog summing, mastering for film and restoration of historical 78/45/33 rpm records, 1/4″ and 1/2″ reels as well as cassette tapes.
+Apart from stereo mastering for analog and digital formats I’m offering stem mixing, mastering for film and restoration of historical 78/45/33 rpm records, 1/4″ and 1/2″ reels as well as cassette tapes.
 For Whom

-I’m working with some of the finest analog hardware and state of the art digital tools selected with a background of working in outstanding studios around the world for 25 years.
-While equipment is certainly a fascinating subject, what really matters is the choice of the right tools and the skills to apply them effectively.
+I’m working with a selection of state of the art analog and digital tools made with a background of working in outstanding studios around the world for 25 years.
+While equipment is certainly a fascinating subject, what really matters is the choice of the right tools for a specific task and the skills to apply them effectively.